Scoticonference 2023

 Conference accommodation will be available at Whitehorn residence.

-The Principal’s reception, conference banquet and ceilidh will take place on the Saturday evening at Lower and Upper College Hall in St Salvator’s Quadrangle.
+The Principal’s Reception and the conference banquet will take place on the Saturday evening at Upper and Lower College Hall in St Salvator’s Quadrangle.

 St Salvator's Quadrangle